brolookslikeanfish67-hub/muizi-cdn/README.md

 - `PORT=3000` should be left as **3000** unless the port is being used by another process.
 - `BASE_URL=https://cdn.example.com` should be set as your URL. (exm: https://cdn.yourdomain.com)
 - `OWNER_API_KEY=randomgenkey` should be set to a random generated set of characters.
 This is the key you will give the CDN when uploading.
-- `RETENTION_ENABLED=false` has 2 toggles, true/false.
-If this is set to false, files will be retained and will not be deleted.
-If this is set to true, files will expire and delete after a specified amount of time.
 - `RETENTION_DAYS=30` is the amount of days a file will be retained for.
 Example: if I set it to 14, it will be retained for 2 weeks (14 days).
 - `RETENTION_CHECK_INTERVAL_HOURS=1` is how often the cdn will check for expired files.
 Example: if I set it to 6, it will check every 6 hours for expired files.
 - `MAX_UPLOAD_SIZE_GB=25` is the maximum upload size.
 Example: if I set it to 2, if I try and upload a 3 GB file, the cdn will deny it.